 Specialising in reportàge, lifestyle, travel and portrait photography her passion is in telling stories and capturing images that evoke a response – visually, emotionally, intellectually or otherwise.

 “I’m a visual story teller, no matter what I’m shooting – whether it’s street, editorial, travel or portrait photography, I’m looking for the story, I’m looking to produce a connection between viewer and subject, to convey emotion through my work.”

 Meredith uses multiple mediums to create these stories.
 Combining her knowledge and love of film photography with digital capture.

 “I describe myself as an ‘Analogue girl in a digital world’.

 As well as her commercial work, Meredith works as a presenter and educator working with photographers, community groups, people with a disability and photographic societies, leading workshops, lecturing and providing 1:1 tutoring.

 “I connect with people, I always have – I put people at ease and get to know them.
-I enjoy working with creative people and I strongly believe in the power of photography as a tool for self expression, communication and social change.
-Everyone has the right to express themselves through art.”
+I enjoy working with creative people and I strongly believe in the power of photography as a tool for self expression, communication and social change.”

 Meredith’s strong reportàge style and exuberant personality have ensured a long relationship with numerous councils, community groups, Australian and international NGO’s – working closely on events such as International Women’s Day, Mardi Gras, and White Ribbon Day, Médecins Sans Frontières/Doctors Without Borders – Indefinite Despair (The Nauru Report), The Pauline McLeod Awards, Yabun and more.